 I am overjoyed and filled with happiness.
 I am so glad I took that leap of faith and ignored my doubts and fears.

 Can we sit for a minute while you tell me your hopes?
 Pretend you, and I are having a cup of coffee together, and you trust me completely.
 What is your BIG dream?

 I could list a thousand dreams that you could possibly want.
-Do you have the courage to pursue them, or are you letting the fear of failing, hinder you from trying?
+But, do you have the courage to pursue them, or are you letting the fear of failing, hinder you from trying?

-My daughter Aryanna was a physiotherapy assistant in a nursing home, she had just landed the job a few weeks before, when the nursing home she worked for stopped subcontracting through the agency that had sent her to that home.
+My daughter Aryanna was a physiotherapy assistant in a nursing home.
+She had been in her new job for a few weeks when the nursing home she worked for stopped subcontracting through the agency that had sent Aryanna to that home.
 She and another young woman both lost their job.

 Aryanna was devastated.

 The nursing home promised her an excellent reference since they were quite pleased with her work.
 But it still didn’t take the sting out of having her dreams squashed.
 She decided to work in our family’s maple syrup business and fell into a slump for a year of working a job she didn’t love.

 Finally, a few months ago, she began to dream again.
 She found a job-listing for a nursing home and applied for the job, and they pretty much hired her on the spot.

 Aryanna loves working and being with elderly people, and they find her charming and adorable…and she is.
 But Aryanna said fear had kept her from chasing her dreams.
 My daughter is content and thriving in her new workplace which happens to be a lovely nursing home.